⬅ Home

 Yes, provided both the allottees have cleared all the dues.

-If a house is already allotted to me by IRWO, can I purchase another IRWO house in my name or in the name of my children from some other Member?
+If a house is already allotted to me by IRWO, can I purchase another IRWO house from some other Member?

 Yes.